Kapyrin/Spring_1/README.md

  To start in docker: run command `docker-compose up` and go to localhost:8080/root

  To star without docker, change application.properties `spring.datasource.url=jdbc:mysql://db:3306/todo to spring.datasource.url=jdbc:mysql://localhost:3306/todo` and start mySQL before running app.

+ Use dataBase.sql for filling the database first data.